deev/tahoe-lafs/docs/specifications/leasedb.rst

     Transitions into this state:

-    - STATE_GOING → NONE: all backend objects for the share have just been deleted.
+    - STATE_GOING → NONE: all storage objects for the share have been deleted.
-    - STATE_STABLE → NONE: the AccountingCrawler just noticed that all the backend objects for this share disappeared unexpectedly.
+    - STATE_STABLE → NONE: the AccountingCrawler noticed that all the storage objects for this share disappeared unexpectedly.

 STATE_COMING:
-    The backend objects are being written to, but are not confirmed to all have been written.
+    The storage objects are being written to, but are not confirmed to all have been written.

     Transitions into this state: